 However, this does not mean that it is easy to form a habit.
 This article will look at various practical ways we can make time with God a non-negotiable part of our daily routine.
 Let’s dig in!

-9 Ways to Make Time For God
+Learning To Make Time For God

 1. Begin With Prayer